Marshall vs. Charlotte NCAA Football Odds, Plays and Insights | November 20, 2021

 Marshall Stats and Trends

-- Marshall is 3-3 against the spread and 4-2 overall when the team piles up more than 455.3 yards.
+- Marshall is 3-3 against the spread and 4-2 overall when the team totals over 455.3 yards.

 - This year, the Thundering Herd have turned the ball over 21 times, nine more than the 49ers' takeaways (12).